fex01/sn-utility/README.md

-# ServiceNow Notes
+# ServiceNow Utility Scripts

-Personal learning and research notes
+Personal collection of utility scripts for ServiceNow.